rdfjs-base/fetch-lite/README.md

 ## Usage

-The package exports a fetch function which wraps the request and response object for on the fly RDF quad processsing.
+The package exports a fetch function which wraps the request and response object for on the fly RDF quad processing.
 The function accepts the same parameters like [fetch](https://fetch.spec.whatwg.org/), but also accepts some addition options and provides additional methods.

+### Options

 The `options` object accepts the following additional parameters:

 - `formats`: An [formats-common](https://github.com/rdfjs/formats-common) compatible object which contains a set of parsers and serializers.
   This parameter is required.
 - `factory`: If given, the factory will be used to create a Dataset when `dataset()` is called.